-Our current political systems of government in western societies have become top heavy.
+Our current political systems of government in western societies have become top-heavy.
 They are burdened by their own sheer size, interconnectedness, interdependentness, and ever-increasing complexity.
 More and more energy is required to keep the ever-evolving monster that is state and local governments alive and functioning.

 What have we learned from history?

-This is not by accident, but follows the patterns in the natural world where organisms and structures always have a potential upper limit to growth based on the resources available to them.
+This is not by accident but follows the patterns in the natural world where organisms and structures always have a potential upper limit to growth based on the resources available to them.
 When the height of civilization is reached, (the best possible scenario is obtained), further improvements cannot be made within the existing system, so it either stagnates or declines to give way to another system or design.
-Until then, the prevailing system will fight to the death to hold onto the power they have in any way they can.
+Until then, the prevailing system will fight to the death to hold onto the power they have in any way it can.

-Science explains this using the second law of thermodynamics: entropy conquers everything.
-This means that given enough time all systems will degrade and wind down to be replaced with something new.
+Science explains this using the second law of thermodynamics: Entropy conquers everything.
+This means that given enough time, all systems will degrade and wind down to be replaced with something new.
 This is prevalent in nature and determines the maximum size of ant hills to walrus colonies, as well as in human societies, from the size of communities to the maximum beneficial size and structure of our governmental systems.

 What is wrong with our current systems of government?